HewlettPackard/ironic-oneview-cli/README.rst

 Ironic-OneView CLI is a command line interface tool for easing the use of the OneView Drivers for Ironic.
-It allows the user to easily create and configure Ironic nodes compatible with OneView ``Server Hardware`` objects.
-It also helps create Nova flavors to match available Ironic nodes that use OneView drivers.
+It allows the user to easily create and configure Ironic nodes compatible with OneView ``Server Hardware`` objects and create Nova flavors to match available Ironic nodes that use OneView drivers.
+It also offers the option to migrate Ironic nodes using pre-allocation model to the dynamic allocation model.

 This tool creates Ironic nodes based on the Ironic OneView drivers' dynamic allocation model [1]_ [2]_.